rajasegar/maistry/README.md

 - List all project scripts to choose and run
 - Select multiple scripts and run
 - Create/Combine new scripts from existing ones and add them to package.json
+- Re-order tasks when you are combining
 - Use npm-run-all to run tasks parallel/sequential

 ## Install